jackleslie/dev/posts/css-modules.md

 }
 ```

-Even though this is an issue regarding the CSS Modules being introduced, it is in fact the JavaScript linter's job to analyse this aspect of the code, not the CSS linter.
+Despite it being in the domain of CSS, it is in fact the JavaScript linter's job to analyse this aspect of the code, not the CSS linter.
 In order to fill this gap in analysis the ESLint plugin [eslint-plugin-css-modules](https://www.npmjs.com/package/eslint-plugin-css-modules) can be used.
 Now, if an unused CSS Module class is present then ESLint will flag an error:

 ```
 error Unused classes found in header.module.css: headerIcon css-modules/no-unused-class